zammad/zammad-user-documentation/basics/service-ticket/follow-up.rst

    :doc:`⚙️ Manage ticket settings <settings>` in the **ticket pane** on the right.

-.. hint:: 📇 Any time you open a ticket, a new entry will appear in your :doc:`tab list</advanced/tabs>` in the main menu.
+Any time you open a ticket, a new entry will appear in your :doc:`tab list</advanced/tabs>` in the main menu.

 Zammad **automatically backs up your unsaved changes** in all open tabs.

 Responding to Individual Messages
 ---------------------------------